How to Self-Host Everything: A 2026 Beginner's Guide

 mkdir -p "$BACKUP_DIR"

-# Stop containers, backup volumes, restart
+# Stop each app, backup, restart

 for app in uptime-kuma vaultwarden nextcloud; do